Security type: Preferred Equity

 With a lightweight physical imprint and the latest tech tools, it operates at a fraction of what it costs traditional pharmacies to sell to the public.

-NowRx has five locations so far, in the San Francisco Bay Area.
-And its prescriptions can be ordered via the NowRx app, text, fax, email, telephone and technology assistant tools such as Google Home.
+NowRx has one location so far, in the San Francisco Bay area.
+It’s supported by a single warehouse.
+And its prescriptions can be ordered via the NowRx app, text, fax, email, telephone or through technology assistant tools such as Google Home.

 It plans on expanding its geographical footprint… beginning by covering the entire San Francisco metropolitan area.
 Los Angeles is next… followed by other West Coast locations like San Diego and Washington.